Silhouette wedding couple beneath trees overlooking a Lake District lake and distant hills

 Wedding photography packages

-Chris Freer, Lake District wedding photographer
+Chris Freer, Lake District and Cumbria wedding photographer

 Hi, I’m Chris